abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

     ![](media/contosoprovision.png)

-5. Remove the commands from line 7 to 14 from the workflow file and save this file by using **Ctrl+S**.
+5. Remove the commands from lines 7 to 14 from the workflow file and save this file by using **Ctrl+S**.

     ![](media/2dgn163.png)

-6. Using the terminal from codespace, run the following commands to commit this change to your repo and to push the change to GitHub.
+6. Using the terminal from Codespace, run the following commands to commit this change to your repo and to push the change to GitHub.

     ```pwsh
     git add .